Moravian Lovefeast Services

 A Summary of Our Moravian History

 The Moravian religion is said to be the first protestant religion.
-The founder was a Catholic Priest from Bohemia who maintained the idea that everyone should be able to read the bible in their own language, rather than just the priest in Latin.
-This concept was against the Catholic religion so John Huss was deemed a heretic and was burned at the stake on July 6, 1492.
+The founder was Jan Hus, a Catholic Priest from Bohemia who maintained the idea that everyone should be able to read the bible in their own language, rather than just the priest in Latin.
+This concept was against the Catholic religion, so Hus was deemed a heretic and was burned at the stake on July 6, 1415.
 The Hussik wars followed and for close to 100 years the Moravians known as the Unitas Fratum, worshipped underground.
-Count Zinzendorf in Germany summoned the Moravians who established Herrnhut because Martin Luther had begun the protestant revolution.
+Count Zinzendorf in Germany welcomed the Moravians, who established Herrnhut following the Protestant Reformation brought about by Martin Luther.
 The Moravians later went to Savanah, Georgia and had a rather unsuccessful time so they traveled and settled three towns in Pennsylvania.
 Bethlehem is still the main hub of the Moravian Church.
 The Moravian church bought 100 acres of land in North Carolina from Lord Granville.
 Fifteen men traveled to the N.C. property to settle and establish an economic development for the church.
 Eleven of the men, all single brothers and all tradesmen settled in Bethabara in November 1753.
 The intention was not to stay in Bethabara, but to establish a central location in the tract of land they bought, known as Der Wachany, but their efforts were halted by the French and Indian war.
 In 1766, the Moravians finally settled Salem, the central location.
 They took the houses down in Bethabara and moved them to Salem.
 Then Bethabara became an agricultural area to sustain Salem.
 More information is available at the visitor center in Bethabara in the form of tours and demonstrations of the trades; there are currently various festivals, highlighting original buildings and trades that occurred in Bethabara.
 The Moravian religion is based on the teachings of Jesus Christ.
 To learn more about Moravian history, please visit Moravian.org.